bloomberg/python-comdb2/docs/types.rst

 `datetime.datetime` object will be aware, meaning it will be associated with a timezone (namely, the current timezone of the Comdb2 connection).
-Whenever either type of datetime is sent as a query parameter, it is permitted to be naïve, in which case it uses the current timezone of the Comdb2 connection.
-By default that timezone is UTC but it can be changed on a per-connection basis if needed.
+Whenever either type of datetime is sent as a query parameter, it is permitted to be naïve, in which case it is treated as UTC (and *not* as the system's local time, which is the more common interpretation in newer Python libraries).

 Comdb2 additionally supports three types for representing time intervals.
 One represents an exact number of elapsed milliseconds between two times